Victoria University (Australia): Student outcomes

 The Australian Government's QILT (Note: Abbreviation for Quality Indicators for Learning and Teaching.) conducts national surveys documenting the student life cycle from enrolment through to employment.
 These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

 In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 85.5%.

 In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 64.5% for undergraduates and 84.9% for postgraduates.
 The initial full-time salary was for undergraduates and for postgraduates.

 In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 81.2% meanwhile postgraduates rated their overall education experience at 75.5%.

 Research and publications

 28 VU research disciplines were ranked at or above world standard in the Excellence in Research Australia (ERA) assessments 2018.

 Student life

 Student demographics

-In 2019, VU had 43,802 students.
-Approximately 65% student in higher education degree programs, and 35% enrolled in TAFE training courses.
-Of these students, 5,662 were international students studying at one of VU's Melbourne or Sydney Campuses, and 3,772 were international students studying at VU programs overseas at one of its partner organisations located mainly in Asia.
+In 2025, VU had 52,565 students., including 17,044 undergraduate students, 7,310 postgraduate (by coursework), and 13,085 TAFE students.
+Of these students, 13,589 were international students studying at one of VU's Melbourne, Sydney or Brisbane Campuses.